 The Victorian and Art Deco buildings of Old Pasadena, and the various museums and historic sites scattered in and around the city of Pasadena, CA, are not the only old buildings in town.
 Pasadena has plenty of older homes and structures that residents love for their antique feel and decor.

-And yet, practical matters like energy efficiency, proper home ventilation, and keeping out rodents and pests must also be taken into consideration.
+And yet, practical matters like energy efficiency, attic insulation, proper home ventilation, and keeping out rodents and pests must also be taken into consideration.
 Without a fully insulated attic, crawlspace, and walls, you are throwing money away, living in less than ideal comfort, and doing less than your part to protect the environment.

 Our services can transform old or under-protected homes into examples of maximized energy efficiency and eco-responsibility.